LindaSt/BT-graph-creation/README.md

 1. `patch_extractor.py`: let's you extract patches from a single mrxs file or a folder based on annotations in an ASAP xml file (expects the following annotations groups: `lymphocytes`, `tumorbuds` and `hotspot`).
     - **Input**:
-        - `file_path`: path to the mrxs single file or folder of files.
+        - `--file_path`: path to the mrxs single file or folder of files.
-        - `output_path`: path to the output folder.
+        - `--output_path`: path to the output folder.
 The output format is the same name as the mrxs file, with an appendix if multiple patches are extracted.
-        - `asap_xml_path`: Path to the coordinate xml files (created with ASAP) single file or folder of files
+        - `--asap_xml_path`: Path to the coordinate xml files (created with ASAP) single file or folder of files
-        - `overwrite`: optional.
+        - `--overwrite`: optional.
 Overrides existing extracted patches (default is False)
-        - `hotspot`: optional.
+        - `--hotspot`: optional.
 Set if hotspot should also be extracted (default False)
-        - `lymph_patch_size`: optional.
+        - `--lymph_patch_size`: optional.
 Size of the patch around the lymphocyte coordinates in pixels (default is 300))
-        - `tb_patch_size`: optional.
+        - `--tb_patch_size`: optional.
 Size of the patch around the tumorbud coordinates in pixels (default is 300))
-        - `level`: optional.
+        - `--level`: optional.
 Level of the mrxs file that should be used for the conversion (default is 0).
-        - `matched_files_excel`: optional.
-If provided, then this file will be used to match the xmls to the mrxs file names (specify info in MATCHED_EXEL_INFO)
+        - `--matched_files_excel`: optional.
+If provided, then this file will be used to match the xmls to the mrxs file names
+            (specify info in MATCHED_EXEL_INFO)
     - **Output**:
         - Folder with one sub-folder per mrxs file containing the corresponding cropped patches.